Please, read carefully our funding policy before sending us a project proposal.

 - Recognizing an acceptable level of overhead, up to an allowable 15 percent of direct costs.

 - The Foundation does not take over the organization and management of funded programs, unless:

 - The funded organization ceases to exist or cannot continue its operation; or

 - If similar programs of different organizations are merged in consensus with the organizations.

-- In case of funded projects and programs, the acknowledgment of The Hungary Initiatives Foundation’s support must appear at all times, on every communications platform, with the final approval of the Foundation.
+- In case of funded projects and programs, the acknowledgment of the Hungary Foundation’s support must appear at all times, on every communications platform, with the final approval of the Foundation.

 - Any and all organizations across the United States can submit applications for funding for programs and projects.
 Eligibility criteria will be determined by the Executive Committee and tailored to the specific program category.

 - All funded organizations must submit a grant report to the Foundation within 30 days of the end of a project or the expiration of the funding and return any unused fund to the Foundation.
 The Executive Committee must approve the report before the organization can re-apply for another grant for continuation of same program/project.

 - Organizations can apply for funding simultaneously with different programs and projects provided that it keeps the grant and progress report deadlines.